companieshouse/your-companies-web/README.md

 ### Running the tests

-To run the tests, type the following command:
+To run the tests, type the following command in the terminal:

 ``` npm test ```